 In 1939, he set up a massive general stores depot in Le Havre, returning to the UK after Dunkirk albeit briefly, before being sent out to join General Wavell in Egypt where he ran Ordnance Services until 1943.
 This was a massive task as Ordnance learnt how to supply a mobile army, with repeated advances and retreats.

 He returned to the War Office as Director of Clothing and Stores bringing with him a wealth of experience of supplying a mechanised army.
+Of his depots, the largest for clothing was COD Branston and for general stores, COD Didcot.

 In 1946, he succeeded Bill as Controller of Ordnance Services.